Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 2 And on the seventh day God ended (H3615) his work which he had made…

 I think the translators saw the problem here.
 If you finish work on the 6th day, you can’t follow immediately by saying on the 7th day God finished His work.
 That doesn’t make sense.
-We’ll start by understanding the various translation of finished / ended, H3615, and how they are used.
+We’ll start by understanding the various translations of finished/ended, H3615, and t.
 Notice the usage in a progressive sense.

 כָּלָה kâlâh kaw-law’; a primitive root; to end, whether intransitive (to cease, be finished, perish) or transitived (to complete, prepare, consume):

 KJV – accomplish, cease, consume (away), determine, destroy (utterly), be (when… were) done, (be an) end (of), expire, (cause to) fail, faint, finish, fulfil, ⨯ fully, ⨯have, leave (off), long, bring to pass, wholly reap, make clean riddance, spend, quite take away, waste.